Project-SimPM/SimPM/docs/source/tutorials/hello-simpm.rst

 Overview
 --------

-Build a minimal project simulation using SimPM's discrete-event engine.
+The objective here is to build a minimal project simulation using SimPM's discrete-event engine.
 This walkthrough mirrors the runnable example in ``example/test_simple_earthmoving.py`` and shows how to inspect queueing and utilization once the run finishes.